physion/policy.ovation.io/docs/policies/auditing_policy.md

 1. A request may be made for an audit for a specific cause.
 The request may come from a variety of sources including, but not limited to, Privacy Officer, Security Officer, Customer, or Partner.
 2. A request for an audit for specific cause must include time frame, frequency, and nature of the request.
 The request must be reviewed and approved by Physion’s Privacy or Security Officer.
 3. A request for an audit must be approved by Physion’s Privacy Officer and/or Security Officer before proceeding.
 Under no circumstances shall detailed audit information be shared with parties without proper permissions and access to see such data.
-	* Should the audit disclose that a workforce member has accessed ePHI inappropriately, the minimum necessary/least privileged information shall be shared with Physion’s Security Officer to determine appropriate sanction/ corrective disciplinary action.
+	* Should the audit disclose that a workforce member has accessed ePHI inappropriately, the minimum necessary/least privileged information shall be shared with Physion’s Security Officer to determine appropriate sanction or corrective disciplinary action.
 	* Only de-identified information shall be shared with Customer or Partner regarding the results of the investigative audit process.
 This information will be communicated to the appropriate personnel by Physion’s Privacy Officer or designee.
 Prior to communicating with customers and partners regarding an audit, it is recommended that Physion consider seeking risk management and/or legal counsel.

 ## Review and Reporting of Audit Findings